How to Set Up Google Home with Matter in 2026

 Step-by-Step: How to Set Up Google Home Matter

-At the top of the Google Home app, tap the “Add” button.
-Then select “Set up device” → “New device.”
+- At the top of the Google Home app, tap the Add button.

 - Choose the room (Living Room, Bedroom, etc.).

-Room assignment allows your Google Assistant to understand contextual commands.
+* Room assignment helps Google Assistant understand contextual voice commands.

-If everything responds quickly, your Google Home Matter setup is complete.
+* If the device responds correctly, your Google Home Matter setup is complete.

 Once connected, your Google Assistant can control Matter-compatible smart devices naturally.